Sheep-y/PhoenixPt-Mods/README.md

 Visit [Fandom wiki](https://phoenixpoint.fandom.com/) for [the image](https://phoenixpoint.fandom.com/wiki/File:Sheepy_Tech_Tree.gif).

 The source code of my tech tree is in the [Tech Tree folder](https://github.com/Sheep-y/PhoenixPt-Mods/tree/master/TechTree).
 It is charted with [UMLet](https://www.umlet.com/).
+SVG available.
 Yeah.
 Was supposed to be a draft.
 Except that I have no plan to properly redo it.
-Feel free to pick up where I left.
+Feel free to pick it up and carry on.